earthobservations/luftdatenpumpe/doc/usage.rst

       # Display list of stations in JSON format made of value/text items, suitable for use as a Grafana JSON data source
       luftdatenpumpe stations --station=49,1033 --reverse-geocode --target=json.grafana.vt+stream://sys.stdout

-      # Display list of stations in JSON format made of key/name items, suitable for use as a mapping in Grafana Worldmap Panel
+      # Display list of stations in JSON format made of key/name items, suitable for use as a mapping in Panodata Map Panel
       luftdatenpumpe stations --station=49,1033 --reverse-geocode --target=json.grafana.kn+stream://sys.stdout